-Bachelor of Arts in English with a Preliminary Single Subject Credential (California)
+Bachelor of Arts in English With an Inspired Teaching and Learning and a Preliminary Single Subject Teaching Credential (California)

-The Bachelor of Arts in English with a Preliminary Single Subject Credential provides a rigorous education that prepares candidates for a career as a teacher of English at the middle and secondary school levels.
+The Bachelor of Arts in English with Inspired Teaching and Learning and a Preliminary Single Subject Credential provides a rigorous education preparing candidates for a career as a teacher of English at the middle and secondary school levels.
 The program stresses literary analysis, diversity, and critical thinking and written and oral communication skills through a rigorous curriculum of literature, composition, language and linguistics, and communication studies.
-This program prepares candidates for professional work as single subject teachers in a changing cultural and economic environment.
+This program prepares teacher candidates with the knowledge, skills and dispositions required for entry into California’s teaching profession as an English teacher.
+It is designed for teacher candidates who will be dedicated to inspiring all K12 learners by ensuring for them: social-emotional thriving, meaningful academic achievement, and equitable and inclusive learning communities.
+Courses meet the California Commission on Teacher Credentialing (CTC) requirements for a Preliminary Single Subjects Teaching Credential.

 Program Learning Outcomes